jbrundle/earthquake-forecasts/README.txt

 Note:  A bug in python sometimes leads to the appearance of files with names such as .goutputstream*  These can be removed using the command sudo rm .goutputstream* -v

 CHANGE LOG:

+New Features in Version 1.10:

+-   Added  new methods for Nowcasting earthquakes, where we count the number of small earthquakes since the last large earthquake, and use the
+	Cumulative Distribution Function (CDF) for regional earthquakes to assign and Earthquake Potential Score (EPS).
+There are two types of EPS. one for the regional area listed in the file locations.txt, and one for the circular regions listed in circlelocations.txt

+New Features in Version 1.8:

+-   Added the automatic production of forecast spreadsheet to the contour_eq_probs.py code.
+So after a contoured probability plot is created, the method produces a spreadsheet that lists the latitude, longitude, and probability (%) for the forecast numbers.

+New Features in Version 1.7:

+-   Added curve fitting to Frequency-Magnitude method that plots FM statistics for the small earthquakes between large earthquakes.
+        The curve is a Fisher-droplet model common in stat mech (i.e., a power law with exponential cutoff).

+New Features in Version 1.6:

+-   Bug fixes.
+Added Frequency-Magnitude statistics and plotting capability

+New Features in Version 1.5:

+-  Added frequency magnitude curves for small earthquakes between large earthquake cycles

+New Features in Version 1.4:

+-  Bug fixes and additional functionality

 New Features in Version 1.3: